stasyanko/laravel-large-project/README.md

     php artisan key:generate
     php artisan migrate

+ <a id="Main-Components-And-Ideas"></a>
+# Main Components & Ideas

+In this part main components, ideas and design principles are explained in detail.

 <a id="Design-Patterns-Used"></a>
-# Design patterns used for the project
+## Design patterns used for the project

  In this project DTOs are used for transfering data between objects and thanks to PHP 7.4 typed properties we can construct DTOs without annotations.
 Thanks to the author of this [article](https://dev.to/zubairmohsin33/data-transfer-object-dto-in-laravel-with-php7-4-typed-properties-2hi9) and spatie for their [package](https://github.com/spatie/data-transfer-object).